Champions Showcase Tournament

 $200 payable in cash or money order.
 Protest fee will ONLY be refunded if the

 protest in question is deemed to be valid.

-All potentially affected parties will be notified of the protest and each will be permitted to make a presentation (of five minutes maximum duration) to the Tournament Management Committee or Director, which will make a decision on the same day that the protest is filed; its decision will be final and binding.
+All potentially affected parties will be notified of the protest and each will be permitted to make a presentation (of five minutes maximum duration) to the Tournament Management Committee or Director, which will make a decision on the same day that the protest is filed or upon receipt of all reports; its decision will be final and binding.

 13. FAILURE TO SHOW

 13.1.
 Failure of a team to appear at the tournament will lead to a forfeiture of the team's entry fee, and reporting of the incident to the Eastern Ontario District Soccer Association for referral to the team’s home association for further action.

 13.2.
 Failure of a team to appear at a game, or to field seven (7) players, within 15 minutes after the game's scheduled kick-off time, will result in a 3 - 0 score being awarded to the opposing team.
 Should both teams fail to appear or to field seven (7) players, within 15 minutes after the game's scheduled kick-off time, neither team will be awarded points, and both will be shown having a loss, with a 0 - 0 score being recorded.
 In both instances of game appearance failures (as opposed to a tournament appearance failure), the Tournament Discipline Committee will decide whether the team(s) in question shall be suspended from the remainder of the Tournament.

 In no case shall a team that forfeits a game be declared a division winner or wild card team.
 The team with the next best record will advance.